jsreport/website/_posts/debug-jsreport-in-vscode.md

 ## Debug

 The vscode already runs in debug.
-You can put breakpoint to the `server.js` and it will get git.
+You can put breakpoint to the `server.js` and it will get hit.
 However unfortunately it is not so straight forward with jsreport templates.
 If you put a breakpoint to the "data/templates/Invoice/helpers.js" it won't get hit.
 This is because jsreport loads and evaluates these files dynamically.
 Luckily there is a way how to debug them.

 Open the "data/templates/Invoice/helpers.js" and put the following line at the end.